-Built for Pershore Abbey in about 1325, it is over 42 metres (140 feet) long, with 18 cruck blades each made from a single oak tree.
+Built for Pershore Abbey in about 1325, it is over 42 metres long with 18 cruck blades - each made from a single oak tree.

 Read more about the history of Leigh Court Barn.

 Opening Times: the barn is open daily, 10am-6pm from April to October, and 10am-4pm from November to March.
 View details.